Pioreactor/docs.pioreactor/user-guide/30-Advanced/15-intro-python-scripting.md

 ### 3. Running our Python script

 To run our script, type `python3 script_test.py` in the command line.
 If everything works correctly, your Pioreactor's stirring will start, and then finish after 10 seconds.
-You're a hacker now :)

 To make stirring run _forever_, let's edit the file again: `nano script_test.py`, and replace `time.sleep(10)` with: